Green yam sprouts are germinating from their beds of corn husks (Photo courtesy Dr. Balogun)

 Summary of Recent Activities

 Dr. Balogun has recruited an MSc and a PhD student to work on the project, with both receiving fellowship support from the PEER grant.
 In October 2013, the team began a process of vine rooting as an alternative way of generating vines for the yam plants that will be used in the bioreactors.
 The master’s student participated in a field trip that exposed her to the process of plant tissue culture using bioreactors in November 2013.
 Tubers from a previous season’s planting were harvested in December 2013, and additional seed tubers were purchased from the local market.
 The seed tubers were directly planted while the remaining seeds will be pre-sprouted in a bed of carbonized rice husks.
 As instability of the local electricity supply has hindered past research efforts.
-Dr. Balogun has also ordered the necessary equipment to upgrade the solar power backup facility at his tissue culture lab.
+Dr. Balogun has also ordered the necessary equipment to upgrade the solar power backup facility at her tissue culture lab.

 In the first quarter of 2014, four extension agents will be invited to visit experimental fields and laboratories with the goal of project familiarization.
 In the field, data gathering on length of the dormant and non-dormant phases of each farmer-preferred genotype will be continued.
 Vines will be used to establish in vitro yam plantlets, followed by multiplication and bulking until a June visit by the PI to the U.S. partner at Penn State University to introduce the yam products into bioreactors.
 While in the United States, Dr. Balogun will also purchase bioreactor units and carbon dioxide reservoirs for installation at the University of Ibadan in the fall.